What is a Heart Healthy Diet?

 Quality sleep is often underestimated in its impact on metabolic health.
 Improving sleep contributes, not only to overall well-being, but also to a healthier heart.

-For those seeking a more personalised health journey, book a FREE 30-minute online consultation.
-I am a BANT registered Nutritional Therapist and health coach offering online nutrition advice, specialising in women's health and midlife weight loss.
+For those seeking a more personalised support, book a FREE 30-minute discovery call.
+I am a BANT registered Nutritional Therapist and health coach offering online nutrition advice locally in Manchester, across the UK and Europe.

 DISCLAIMER: The content on this webpage is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your doctor or qualified healthcare provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on my website.